Balsamic and Onion Pot Roast

 - Cook on low 6-8 hours, until meat is tender.

 - I drained all the liquid from the Crockpot and used a fat separator to remove the fat.
-After the fat is removed, reduce the liquid by about 1/3 by simmer it on the stove to make a sauce.
-You could thicken it, but I didn’t think it needed it.
+After the fat is removed, reduce the liquid by about 1/3 by simmering it on the stove to make a sauce.
+(You could thicken it with a little cornstarch mixed with water, but I didn’t think it needed it.)

-- You might think they’d be too done from being in the Crockpot all that time, but the onions were delicious as well as the meat.
+- You might think they’d be too done from being in the Crockpot all that time, but the onions were just as delicious as the meat.

 Make it a Low-Carb Meal:

-This would taste great with Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese for a low-carb meal.
+This Balsamic Pot Roast would taste great with Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese, Roasted Turnips, Turnip Gratin with Bacon, Roasted Cauliflower with Parmesan, or Twice-Baked Cauliflower for a low-carb meal.

-More Tasty Beef Recipes for the Slow Cooker or Instant Pot:
+More Tasty Beef from the Slow Cooker or Instant Pot:

 Weekend Food Prep:

-This low-carb Balsamic and Onion Pot Roast is a deliciously and easy dinner that’s made in the Crockpot.
+This Slow Cooker Balsamic Pot Roast is a deliciously and easy dinner thatโs made in the Crockpot.
+And this Balsamic Pot Roast is a recipe the whole family will love.

 Ingredients